 7.4 In consideration of the supply of Goods and/or Services by the Supplier, the Company shall, unless set out differently in the Order, pay the invoiced amounts at the end of the month following the month in which the correctly rendered invoice is received by the Customer.
 Payment of a correctly rendered invoice shall be made to a bank account nominated in writing by the Supplier.

 7.5 All amounts payable by the Company under the Contract are exclusive of amounts in respect of valued added tax chargeable from time to time (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by the Supplier to the Company, the Company shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods and/or Services at the same time as payment is due for the supply of the Goods and/or Services.

 7.6 If a party fails to make any payment due to the other party under the Contract by the due date for payment, then the defaulting party shall pay interest on the overdue amount at the rate of 4% per annum above Barclays Bank plc’s base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 The defaulting party shall pay the interest together with the overdue amount.
-This clause shall not apply to payments that the defaulting party disputes in good faith.
+This clause shall not apply to invoices or payments that the defaulting party disputes in good faith.